Workplace stress – Symptoms, causes, and solutions

 Do your best and let the rest go.
 You can’t be perfect, no matter how hard you try, so give yourself for making an effort, and try to stop stressing about the outcome.”- Anonymous

-It’s not uncommon to see people working overtime as the thin line separating work and life continues to diminish further
+It’s common to see people working overtime as the thin line separating work and life continues to diminish further.

 What is workplace stress?